JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/get_changesets.md

 ### Error codes

 === "400 (**Bad request**)"
     On misformed parameters.
 A text message explaining the error is returned.
-In particular, trying to provide both the UID and display name as user query parameters will result in this error.
+In particular, trying to provide both the UID and display name as user query parameters will result in this error.<!-- oznacz "uid" i "display name" kodem jak w drugim opisie błędu (spójność)-->
 === "404 (**Not Found**)"
     When no user with the given `uid` or `display_name` could be found.